 Improved Performance

-Having the strength to be able to perform how you want.
-Is possible but it usually comes with a little bit of preparation.
+I had the strength to be able to perform how I wanted.
+It is possible, but it usually comes with some preparation.
 Warm-ups before a workout are recommended since it has been said to increase the performance of many people.
 Warm-up was shown to improve performance by 79%.
-Actually spending 5-10 minutes a day really going to be such a big deal for you.
+Spending 5-10 minutes daily will be a big deal for you.
 It should all be part of the steps of the workout process.

 Lower Chance Of Getting Injured